neuro-inc/ml-recipe-midi-generator/README.md

 You also can train your own model.
 To do it use the following command:

-`make training`
+`make training CONFIG_NAME=base_train_config.cfg`

-To specify model and training parameters modify `train_config.cfg` file.
+To specify model and training parameters modify `base_train_config.cfg` file.
+If you want to change training config, just specify `CONFIG_NAME` variable in the command (see `midi-generator/configs` for the full list of available predefined train configs).
 Training process can be followed with `tensorboard`:

 `make tensorboard`